 The world premiere of the new musical, based on the 1998 novel by Daniel Wallace and the 2003 Columbia Pictures film written by John August, concluded its pre-Broadway engagement May 5 in Chicago.
 Performances began April 2, prior to an official opening April 19, at the Oriental Theatre.
 Opening night on Broadway is set for Oct.
 6.

-Also in the cast are Tony Award nominee Bobby Steggert (Ragtime, Off-Broadway's Giant) as Will Bloom, Krystal Joy Brown (Leap of Faith, Hair) as Josephine Bloom and Zachary Unger (Chaplin) and Anthony Pierini (Mary Poppins) alternating in the role of Young Will with Ryan Andes (The Red Box at SoHo Rep), Ben Crawford (Shrek, Les Misérables), J. C. Montgomery (The Scottsboro Boys, The Color Purple), Tony Award nominee Brad Oscar (The Producers, Nice Work If You Can Get It), Ciara Renee (Broadway debut) as The Witch, Kirsten Scott (Follies, Hairspray) and Sarrah Strimel (Rock of Ages, Young Frankenstein).
+Click here for audio tracks from Big Fish that feature Butz and Baldwin.
+Also in the cast are Tony Award nominee Bobby Steggert ( Ragtime, Off-Broadway's Giant) as Will Bloom, Krystal Joy Brown ( Leap of Faith, Hair) as Josephine Bloom and Zachary Unger ( Chaplin) and Anthony Pierini ( Mary Poppins) alternating in the role of Young Will with Ryan Andes ( The Red Box at SoHo Rep), Ben Crawford ( Shrek, Les Misérables), J. C. Montgomery ( The Scottsboro Boys, The Color Purple), Tony Award nominee Brad Oscar ( The Producers, Nice Work If You Can Get It), Ciara Renee (Broadway debut) as The Witch, Kirsten Scott ( Follies, Hairspray) and Sarrah Strimel ( Rock of Ages, Young Frankenstein).

 Big Fish, according to press notes, "centers on Edward Bloom, a traveling salesman who lives life to its fullest… and then some!
 Edward's incredible, larger-than-life stories thrill everyone around him – most of all, his devoted wife Sandra.
 But their son Will, about to have a child of his own, is determined to find the truth behind his father’s epic tales.
 Big Fish is about dreaming, loving and living bigger."